flpoirier/tetris/README.md

 <h1>Tetris</h1>

-This is a Tetris clone in progress.
-It's being built using jQuery.
+This is a Tetris clone built using JavaScript.

-Features in progress:
+Features include:

-- Levels
-- Gradually increase of speed
-- General CSS / design
-- Split it into modules for better readability
-- Game directions
+- Piece rotation, calculated using a relative coordinate system.
+- Speed of piece delivery gradually increases over ten levels.
+- Modules bundled using Webpack.

+<a href="http://www.flpoirier.com/tetris.html">Live version</a>